svshaf/soapui-automation/Share the test recourses in SoapUI project through database.md

 	.run(testRunner, context)
 ```

-This initializes context property _ipAddress_, that could be used then in any following TestSteps of the TestCase (for example, as the value of _ip-address_ parameter in 'SOAP Request' TerstStep), in such way:
+This initializes context property _ipAddress_ that could be used then in any following TestSteps of the TestCase (for example, as the value of _ip-address_ parameter in 'SOAP Request' TerstStep), in such way:

 ```xml
 <ip-address>${=context.ipAddress}</ip-address>